AbhiramChittampally/Brain-Tumor-Detection-using-CNN/README.md

 │   ├── confusion_matrix_finetune.png         # Confusion matrix
 │   └── per_class_metrics.png                 # Bar chart of class metrics
 ```
+To train the model donwload Kaggles brain tumor dataset of MRI scans and create folders in the same directory as brain_tumor_dataset and for fine tuning create the directories:
+brain_tumor_extra_data/
+├── glioma/
+├── meningioma/
+├── pituitary/
+├── no tumor/
+and
+├── combined_dataset/
+│   ├── Training/
+│   └── Testing/
 ---

 ## 🚀 Features